MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 The other optional packages for SQL Server on Linux, SQL Server Full-Text Search (`mssql-server-fts`) and SQL Server Integration Services (`mssql-server-is`), are not required for high availability either for an FCI or an AG.

 ## Pacemaker for Always On Availability Groups and Failover Cluster Instances on Linux
 As noted above, the only clustering mechanism currently supported by Microsoft for AGs and FCIs is Pacemaker with Corosync.
-This section covers the basic information to understand the solution as well as how to plan and deploy it for SQL Server configurations.
+This section covers the basic information to understand the solution, as well as how to plan and deploy it for SQL Server configurations.

 ### HA add on/extension basics
 All of the currently supported distributions ship a high availability add on/extension, which is based on the Pacemaker clustering stack.
 This stack incorporates two key components: Pacemaker and Corosync.
 All of the components of the stack are: